orm-backend/laravel-doctrine/readme.md

 ],
 ```

-## VII. Запуск
+## VI. Запуск

-* Проверяем маппинг. Должны получить _[Mapping]  OK - The mapping files are correct._ И ошибку _[Database] FAIL - The database schema is not in sync with the current mapping file._
+* Check the mapping.
+Must get _[Mapping]  OK - The mapping files are correct._ And error _[Database] FAIL - The database schema is not in sync with the current mapping file._

 ```BASH
 php artisan doctrine:schema:validate